Child Therapy for Anxiety

 When Worry Takes Over

-You feel like your child worries more than other kids their age.
+Your child worries more than other kids their age.

 Your child might be struggling more with separation anxiety.